BurningSegway/P3-Project-Group/packages/README.md

 The depth images are 16 bit, so this has to be kept in mind, if the images are to be opened and processed correctly.
 The pixel values in the depth image should represesnt the distance from the camera to the object in millimeters.

-The manipulator cannot be controlled with the pendant while the rockpicker program is running on the pendant.
-To move it by hand, pause or stop the program, once finished start the program again, and ROS can once again control the manipulator.
+The manipulator cannot be controlled with the pendant while the program you created on the UR earlier is running.
+To move it by hand, pause or stop the program, once finished moving it by hand, start the program again, and ROS can once again control the manipulator.

 If the robot crashes with the enviornment and goes into stop.
 Kill the get_poses node, and start it again, press enter to send a command to move the manipulator into the home position, then engage the robot again.
 If this is not done, the robot might contiune the path that made it crash, going into stop again.